golang/dep/docs/glossary.md

 Stands for "Go packaging solver", it is [a subtree of library-style packages within dep](https://godoc.org/github.com/golang/dep/gps), and is the engine around which dep is built.
 Most commonly referred to as "gps."

+## Local cache

+dep maintains its own, pristine set of upstream sources (so, generally, git repository clones).
+This is kept separate from `$GOPATH/src` so that there is no obligation to maintain disk state within `$GOPATH`, as dep frequently needs to change disk state in order to do its work.

+By default, the local cache lives at `$GOPATH/pkg/dep`.
+If you have multiple `$GOPATH` entries, dep will use whichever is the logical parent of the process' working directory.
+Alternatively, the location can be forced via the `DEPCACHEDIR` environment variable.

 ## Lock

 A generic term, used across many language package managers, for the kind of information dep keeps in a `Gopkg.lock` file.